Completed Area Plans & Other Specific Plans

 Between 2008-2011, and again in 2014-2015, City Staff and the Neighborhood Association led an extensive public involvement process that included numerous visioning sessions, design charrettes, and policy discussions with the neighborhood.
 After a year-long update process, the Neighborhood Plan was recently finished and adopted unanimously by Council on October 20, 2015.

-- La Plaza Vieja Neighborhood Specific Plan (effective date Nov.
-19, 2015)
+- La Plaza Vieja Neighborhood Specific Plan (PDF) (effective date November 19, 2015)

 - La Plaza Vieja Project Archive